Tinde van Andel

 All media coverage and interviews are posted on my website.

-Fieldwork in Cameroon.
+Fieldwork with the Baka in southeast Cameroon.
 Picture: Thomas Heger

 Fieldwork among Baka people in southeast Cameroon.
 Picture Thomas Heger